Growing Your Emotional Intelligence At Workplace to Become an Effective Employee

 What exactly is this key to workplace success and happiness?
 Emotional intelligence is made up of five categories: social skills, self-awareness, self-management, empathy and motivation.

 In general, it’s your ability to identify, perceive, understand, and regulate your emotions and the emotions of others.
-Think of characteristics like humility, conscientiousness, self-efficacy, and emotional stability as a part of your emotional intelligence, or EQ, along with several other “people skills.”
+Think of characteristics like humility, conscientiousness, self-efficacy, and emotional stability as a part of your emotional intelligence at workplace, or EQ, along with several other “people skills.”

 Reflect and Take a Self-Evaluation Test

-Self-reflection is a great first step in determining the level of your current emotional intelligence and where you have growth opportunities.
+Self-reflection is a great first step in determining the level of your current emotional intelligence at workplace and where you have growth opportunities.
 Ask yourself questions like these:

 - How do I react in stressful and difficult situations?